DamengRandom/tipify/react-tips-one.md

 #### React Reconciliation

-Simple word: its talks about the diffing algorithm, React uses `key` attribute, make sure its unique !!
+Simple word: its talks about the `diffing algorithm`, React uses `key` attribute, make sure its unique !!
-According to the diffing algorithm, we updatet he Virtual DOM tree and re-render the specific DOM element !!
+According to the `diffing algorithm`, we update the Virtual DOM tree and re-render the specific DOM element !!

 #### React Portals

-Render the `tooltips`, `Modal` code out of the `<body>{...}</body>` element, somethings looks like this:
+Render the `tooltips`, `Modal` code out of the `<body>{...}</body>` element, something looks like this:

 ```js
 <body>